rektbydead/Virus-Propagation-Simulation/README.md

 This code was rewritten from the actual project that was given for evaluation.
 The code given for evaluation had bad code practices and a few memory leaks, that are hopefuly fixed now...
 Due to the lack of time, the code was not tested.

-Hopefuly, there are no bugs :)
+Hopefuly, there are no bugs, neither memory leaks :)